0xcire/rest_api/README.md

 following along from [this](https://www.youtube.com/watch?v=b8ZUb_Okxro) youtube tutorial.

 not my code. just getting some practice understanding so I can better design my future project ideas.

+Also mongo cluster does not exist so dotenv was not brought in.